the-isf-academy/unit-0-drawing-kayn0111034/planning.md

 # Project plan

 ## The idea

-Replace this text with a description of the drawing you want to make.
-(It would be nice to also explain why you want to make this drawing.)
-It's helpful, but not required, to include a sketch of what you are planning.
-If you want to add an image, you can do so like this:
+- i want to draw a character in league of legends
+- maybe a tft character
+- SILVERWING YEA
+- ok maybe katarina
+- ok zed

 ![A description of the image, in case the person reading is blind](images/sample.jpg)